Armandotrsg/F1TrackDesign/README.md

 ## Installation

 To run the code in this repository, you will need to have Matlab installed on your system.
-You can then clone the repository and run the `main.m` script in Matlab.
+You can then clone the repository and run the live script [Pista_De_Carreras(1).mlx](./Pista_De_Carreras(1).mlx)

 ## Contributors